mitainesoft/mitzon/README.rst

     ** MITAINESOFT_GARAGE_REVISION **

-    MITAINESOFT_GARAGE_REVISION is replaced by garage-x.y.z in the below instructions which can be found in the READ.rst garage-x.y.z tar file.
+    MITAINESOFT_GARAGE_REVISION is replaced by garage-x.y.z in the below instructions which can be found in the README.rst garage-x.y.z tar file.

     ** Install Arduino Image **